dvriesman/terraform_aws/README.md

+# Terraform AWS

+This is my simple project to test terraform with some AWS features, like create VPC, Bucket, Website with buckets, Fargate and autoscale.

-1) First of all, to run this experiment you need TerraForm.
+- First of all, to run this experiment you need TerraForm.
-2) Create a file named terraform.tfvars with your AWS Credentials like that:
+- Create a file named terraform.tfvars with your AWS Credentials like that:

 aws_access_key = "xxxxx"
 aws_secret_key = "yyyyy"

 (you don't need that if you already have a ~/.aws/credentials).

-3) Initialize your TerraForm
+- Initialize your TerraForm

-#> terraform init
+**#> terraform init

-4) Create your infrastructure
+- Create your infrastructure

-#> terraform apply
+**#> terraform apply

-5) After test it, you can destroy with
+- After test it, you can destroy with

-#> terraform destroy
+**#> terraform destroy